aryaaryan60/Memories-App-1/README.md

 # Memories-App

-MERN stack Memories App is which we upload our photos and make a dairy and also we also we other post also .
+MERN stack Memories App in which we upload our photos and make a dairy and we can see other's post  .

 ## Tech Stack